hc495/ICL_Circuit/README.md

 ## Experiments

-Due to the fact that this paper consists of many relatively independent experiments, we use Jupyter notebooks to implement all the experiments descirbed in the main body (Appendix experiments will be released later).
+Due to the fact that this paper consists of many relatively independent experiments, we use Jupyter notebooks in the `Experiments` folder to implement all the experiments descirbed in the main body (Appendix experiments will be released later).
 We index these notebooks here with the corresponding result figures/tables in the paper, and leave the detailed experiment instructions in each notebook.

 | Index | Notebook | Result Figure | Description |
 | :---: | :---: | :---: | :---: |